raphaelpinel/flutter-eCommerce/README.md

 A new Flutter project.

 ## Getting Started
+We are using a backend with Strapi which is not included in this code.

-This project is a starting point for a Flutter application.
+To start the backend server, run `cd server && strapi start` If you are using your app in a different location, make sure to whitelist your IP address at cloud.mongodb.com This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: